- How to Train for the Everest Base Camp Trek?

-Answer: The best months to trek to Everest Base Camp are the pre-monsoon (February to May) and post-monsoon (late September to December) months.
-It is possible to make the journey in February and early September but you must remain abreast of the caveat that it is not a very much favourable time.
+Answer: The best months to trek to Everest Base Camp are the pre-monsoon (February to May) and post-monsoon (late September to December).
+It is possible to journey in February and early September, but you must remain abreast of the caveat that it is not a good time.

 What should you wear to Everest Base Camp?

-Answer: The packing list of Everest Base Camp Trek should include:
+Answer: The packing list for Everest Base Camp Trek should include the following:

 Is climbing to Everest Base Camp dangerous?

-Answer: In comparison to climbing Everest, the Everest Base Camp Trek is tremendously safe.
-That being said, the Everest Base Camp Trek still poses a diversity of risks because of its location and altitude.
-The location at the base of the highest mountain in the world means that trekkers can yield to the altitude sickness as well.
-Thus, the article on the Everest Base Camp Trek difficulty level gives you idea why it is dangerous.
+Answer: The Everest Base Camp Trek is tremendously safe compared to climbing Everest.
+The Everest Base Camp Trek still poses various risks because of its location and altitude.
+The location at the base of the highest mountain in the world means that trekkers can also yield to altitude sickness.
+Thus, the article on the Everest Base Camp Trek difficulty level explains why it is dangerous.

-If you like our blog post on training tips for Everest Trek then please leave us comment below.
+If you like our blog post on Everest Trek training tips, please leave us a comment below.